lorikayman/RebisTheory/src/lib/rebis_theory.md

 - Howlitzers have a nose horn, which is not seen across dragons, apart from _a specific Drakon evolution_, if we take existing dragon designs.

-  If we consider chromalisks being descendants of drakes, then drakes would be in between dragon anatomy and chromalisks', and among them one particular specie is of greater interest to us -- salamanders.
+  If we consider chromalisks being descendants of drakes, then drakes would be in between dragon anatomy and chromalisks', and among them one particular species is of greater interest to us -- salamanders.
 Only [salamander](https://wiki.spiralknights.com/Chromalisk#Salamander) and [later salamander mask's alchemy tree](https://wiki.spiralknights.com/Salamander_Mask) have _a distinct nose spike_.

   In this contex the comparison of darkon to dragon and their phsysical depiction across both tortomega and Valkyrian caultures, presence of nose horn, would frame howlitzers as related to this lineage.